-Universal Studios Hollywood, billed as the “Entertainment Capital of L.A.,” is a movie and television-based theme park located adjacent to the real working film studios of Universal Pictures, which allows it to include a Studio Tour as a bonus.
+Billing itself as the Entertainment Capital of L.A., Universal Studios Hollywood in Burbank is a movie and TV-based theme park located adjacent to the real working film studios of Universal Pictures.

-Taking the Universal Studios Hollywood Studio Tour
+The Universal Studios Hollywood Studio Tour

-The Studio Tour is a tram ride through movie history on the Universal backlot with its soundstages, original movie sets, thematic facades and recreated streets.
+The Studio Tour is a tram ride through movie history on the Universal backlot with its soundstages, original movie sets that have been repurposed, thematic facades and recreated streets.
 You’ll drive in high-tech trams through some remarkable movie situations, with Jimmy Fallon as your virtual Studio Tour Guide, supplemented with narration from an in-the-flesh guide.

-Along the route are familiar standbys, like the debris-strewn “War of the Worlds” set of a small town devastated by a cleverly choreographed 747 jetliner crash, or the Bates Motel from “Psycho.”
+Along the route are familiar standbys, like the debris-strewn “War of the Worlds” set of a small town devastated by a cleverly choreographed 747-jetliner crash, or the Bates Motel from “Psycho.”

 Drive into Amityville so your family can meet you-know-what from “Jaws,” said to be nicknamed “Flaws” by the crew because the animatronic shark malfunctioned so often.

 The Studio Tour also features the King Kong 360 3-D attraction created by famous “Lord of the Rings” and “Hobbit” director, Peter Jackson, who drives visitors into the middle of a multi-media pitched battle between a dinosaur and King Kong seen in 3-D, with 360º views of Skull Island.
 It’s very crazy, super creative, and lots of fun so we did not include it in the video.

 In any case, go early and make it the first 60 minutes of your day.
 Stop for a snack, clear your head; you’ve got some serious fun ahead of you.
 Then head up the hill for the main attraction — the theme park.